kcp-dev/kcp/docs/developers/rest-patterns.md

 ### `/services/syncer/$syncerID/clusters/$cluster/apis/$group/$version/$resource`

-* Access via virtual workspace for a resource a syncer should see (transformed to location-specific view he syncer should have) for a given logical cluster
+* Access via virtual workspace for a resource a syncer should see (transformed to location-specific view the syncer should have) for a given logical cluster
 * CRUD for a specific cluster, specific CRD

 ### `/services/syncer/$syncerID/apis/$group/$version/$resource`